hmcts/pip-data-management/README.md

 - Flyway for database modifications via SQL ingestion.
 - Secure/Insecure Mode: Use of bearer tokens for authentication with the secure instance (if desired)
 - Azure Blob Storage: Handles interactions with the CaTH Azure Blob Storage instance (or local Azurite emulator/Azure Storage Explorer instances)
-- Scheduled cronjobs for daily tasks (e.g. retention period checks for archival purposes)
+- Endpoints which interact with scheduled cronjobs for daily tasks (e.g. retention period checks for archival purposes within `pip-cron-trigger`)
 - OpenAPI Spec/Swagger-UI: Documents and allows users or developers to access API resources within the browser.
 - Integration tests using TestContainers for dummy database operations.